charles-waite/WALL-Env-idf/README.md

 - `components/BME68x_Sensor_library`
 - `components/app_reset`

----

 ## 🧱 3D Printed Enclosure

 The enclosure files are kept in `enclosure/`.
+These STL files are intended to take a standard 5W Apple USB charger with an integrated mount for a male USB-A plug that can be wired to a small male usb-C plug to the board.
+Serial and firmware updates can be managed through this usb-A plug using a female to male adapter.
+The lids are designed to securely attach using 3x2mm neodymium magnets embedded in the case and lid itself.

 **Current files**
+Main enclosure body:
 - `enclosure/Main Housing - Main Housing.stl`

 - `enclosure/Solid Lid - Lid - Solid.stl`

-The OLED case lid and OLED retaining bracket designs are still a work in progress and are intentionally not treated as final release assets yet.
+> The OLED case lid and OLED retaining bracket designs are still a work in progress and are intentionally not treated as final release assets yet.
+Will be comleted and released very soon!

----

 ## 🔌 Build, Flash, Monitor

-Prefer the repository wrapper scripts.
+To aid in build and evnironment setup, there are a number of helper scripts included in the `tools/` directory.
 They set the ESP-IDF environment, use the correct build directories, enable ccache when available, add heartbeat logging for long builds, and avoid overlapping `idf.py` runs.

 **XIAO ESP32-C6**